 Our activities in the country revolved mainly around walks and visiting beaches all of which are free.
 We did not go on any organised tours or museums (not that there are many to choose from) except for the Archives and Museum of East Timorese Resistance which we feel is a must-do activity for anyone visiting Dili.
 The museum includes an entrance fee of $1 which is the only expense that fits into this section.

-Knowing that Timor-Leste was in general more expensive than Indonesia, we tried stocking up on necessities and toiletries whilst we were still in Indonesia so that we would minimise our travel expenses in Timor-Leste.
+Armed with the knowledge that Timor Leste was in general more expensive than Indonesia, we tried stocking up on necessities and toiletries whilst we were still in Indonesia so that we would minimise our travel expenses in Timor Leste.

 This is mostly due to the fact that we used public transport to get around the country, we found very affordable accommodation, we did not take part in any expensive activities such as diving and we did not spend a fortune on food, choosing warungs over western restaurants most days.